Generic Name: perampanel

 Data from in vitro studies indicate that, in the concentration range of 20 to 2000 ng/mL, perampanel is approximately 95-96% bound to plasma proteins, mainly bound to albumin and α1-acid glycoprotein.
 Blood to plasma ratio of perampanel is 0.55-0.59.

 Perampanel is extensively metabolized via primary oxidation and sequential glucuronidation.
-Oxidative metabolism is mediated by CYP3A4 and/or CYP3A5 based on results of in vitro studies using recombinant human CYPs and human liver microsomes.
+Oxidative metabolism is primarily mediated by CYP3A4/5 and to a lesser extent by CYP1A2 and CYP2B6, based on results of in vitro studies using recombinant human CYPs and human liver microsomes.
 Other CYP enzymes may also be involved.

 Following administration of radiolabeled perampanel, unchanged perampanel accounted for 74-80% of total radioactivity in systemic circulation, whereas only trace amounts of individual perampanel metabolites were detected in plasma.